CCaftoncest/readme.md/README.md

 AftonCest
 This is a WIP

-We have been diagnosed w/ AuDHD, Anxiety, DID and one that makes us lose blood easily
+We have been diagnosed w/ AuDHD, Anxiety, DID and one that makes us lose blood easily.

+Blinkies